Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: Convergence with respect to particle density and rounds of current density filtering

 Throughout our simulations, we initialize the domain with four particles per cell ($n_0=4$; two electrons and two ions).
-Here, we check if our results are robust to this choice, by comparing our default $n_0=4$ simulations against a simulation with a higher initial particle number density of $n_0=16$.
-Fig.~\ref{fig:spectra_ppc0} shows that the shape of the electrons' total energy spectrum (and its bulk component) does not change appreciably with an increase in the initialized particle number density.
+Here, we check if our results with outflow boundary conditions along the $x$-direction are robust to this choice, by comparing our default $n_0=4$ simulations against simulations with a higher $n_0=64$.
+Further, we check if the many rounds (32) of binomial 1-2-1 current filtering that we employ in our simulations artificially affect our results.
+We do this by performing new simulations with a lower number (8) of rounds of current filtering.

+Fig.~\ref{fig:spectra_ppc0_ntimes} shows the total energy spectra (left panel) and the bulk component (right panel).
+The overall conclusions of our paper ($\sim$100\,keV Maxwellian peak of electrons’ bulk spectrum, and a corresponding $\sim$100\,keV cut-off energy in X-ray spectrum) are determined primarily by the shape and location of the peak of the bulk spectrum.
+We note that these features are not different for either 8 rounds or 32 rounds of binomial current filtering.
+The excess at low energies seen in the bulk spectrum at $\Gamma-1 \sim 2\times10^{-3}$ for the simulation with 32 rounds of filtering is due to the stochastic formation of a monster plasmoid.
+We also ran simulations with a much higher particle density of $n_0 = 64$, for both 8 and 32 rounds of filtering: our original results are found to be robust.